 Communication in the workplace clarifies organizational goals and helps coworkers collaborate.
 This fundamental business practice establishes a committed and productive workforce that can effectively coordinate with diverse groups.
 For these reasons, developing excellent communication skills is a core learning outcome in a quality Master of Business Administration (MBA) degree program like the one offered fully online by Texas A&M University-Corpus Christi.

 Conversely, a lack of communication in the workforce can profoundly hinder an organization.
 Poor communication can lead to an apathetic workforce and poor customer service, resulting in decreased sales.
-According to a Fierce, Inc. survey of 1,400 executives, employees and educators, 86 percent of respondents blame a lack of collaboration or ineffective communication for workplace failures.

 Benefits of Effective Communication at Work

-- Positive, engaged employees.
+- Positive, engaged employees

-- Consistent, shared effort.
+- Consistent, shared effort

-- Two-way discussions.
+- Two-way discussions

-- Shared strategic understanding.
+- Shared strategic understanding and goal alignment

 Communication in a Diverse Workplace

-- Learn the idiosyncrasies of each culture.
+- Learn the idiosyncrasies of each culture

-- Develop cultural awareness programs for employees.
+- Develop cultural awareness programs for employees

-- Assign a mentor to oversee message delivery.
+- Assign a mentor to oversee message delivery

-- Avoid jargon and metaphors that could cause cultural confusion.
+- Avoid jargon and metaphors that could cause cultural confusion

-- Whenever possible, use graphics.
+- Whenever possible, use graphics

 Communication Fundamentals Are Key in an Online MBA Program

-With the increasing need for effective communication at work, enrolling in an online Master of Business Administration program may the key to reaching your full potential as a business leader.
+With the increasing need for effective communication at work, enrolling in an online Master of Business Administration program may be the key to reaching your full potential as a business leader.
 An online MBA program will help you solve real-world problems, communicate both orally and in writing, reach diverse audiences and prepare for a broad spectrum of business responsibilities in the global marketplace.

 Learn more about the Texas A&M-Corpus Christi online MBA program.